Ori0112/UFOs/README.md

 # UFOs

 In this project, I built a table using data stored in a JavaScript array.
-I also created filters to make the table fully dynamic, reacting to user input, and then placed the table into an HTML file.
-I customized the webpage using Bootstrap, and equipped the table with several fully functional filters that allow users to interact with the visualizations.
+Including filters to make the table fully dynamic, reacting to user input, and then placed the table into an HTML file.
+I then customized the webpage using Bootstrap, and equipped the table with several fully functional filters that allow users to interact with the visualizations.

 ## Overview of Project